zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         trustStoreType: PKCS12
         trustStorePassword: password
     ```
-    **Note:** You need to define both key store and trust store even if your server is not using HTTPS port.
+    **Note:** You need to define both the key store and the trust store even if your server is not using an HTTPS port.

 ### Eureka discovery service

-Add Eureja discovery parameters to your service.
+Add Eureka discovery parameters to your service.

 Eureka discovery service parameters are included in the following snippet: